DeepTutor: Towards Agentic Personalized Tutoring: DeepTutor Framework

-\paragraph{The Closed-Loop Dynamic.} After each interaction, the system appends a new trace tree to $\mathcal{F}$ and the three memory agents update $\mathcal{D}$ in parallel.
-The key property is \emph{bidirectional task coupling}: the solving pipeline feeds the generation pipeline through $\mathcal{D}_w$, and the generation pipeline feeds back into the solving pipeline through $\mathcal{D}_s$ and $\mathcal{D}_r$.
-Because every agent can query the trace forest at any time, this feedback extends beyond profile-level summaries to fine-grained precedents from any prior interaction, enabling increasingly nuanced personalization as the interaction history grows.
-The complete closed-loop algorithm is provided in Appendix~\ref{app:algorithm}.
+The components above form a self-reinforcing cycle.
+After each interaction, the pipeline appends a new trace tree to $\mathcal{F}$ and the three memory agents update $\mathcal{D}$ in parallel, producing a revised profile that immediately informs subsequent sessions.
+The key property is \textit{bidirectional task coupling}, which operationalizes formative assessment: weaknesses diagnosed during problem tutoring propagate to $\mathcal{D}_w$ and directly shape which questions are generated next; conversely, the learner's performance on generated questions refines $\mathcal{D}_s$ and $\mathcal{D}_r$, improving future explanations.
+Because every agent can query the trace forest through the TraceToolkit, this feedback extends beyond profile-level summaries to fine-grained precedents from any prior interaction, enabling increasingly nuanced personalization as the history grows.
+Appendix~\ref{app:prompts} further provides design details of DeepTutor. \DTTightBetween